PKXH/movie-night-group-chat/README.md

 ## Shutdown Procedure
 1. Stop chat service with `ctrl-C`.
-2. Stop MongoDB daemon with `ctrl-C`.
+2. Stop MongoDB daemon with `ctrl-C` (if started as a service, see [MongoDB's instructions for stopping service](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#run-mongodb-community-edition)).